mohitpai/journey-optimizer.en/help/using/campaigns/modify-stop-campaign.md

 level: Intermediate
 exl-id: 1b88c84e-9d92-4cc1-b9bf-27a2f1d29569
 ---
-# Manage live campaigns {#modify-stop-campaign}
+# Manage campaigns {#modify-stop-campaign}

 Once a campaign has been activated, you can modify or stop it at any time.
 These operations are available for campaigns with a recurring execution only.

-Additionally, you can duplicate live campaigns (executed once or with a recurring execution) to create new ones.
+Additionally, you can duplicate live campaigns (executed once or with a recurring execution) to create new ones, and archive completed or stopped campaigns.

 ## Modify a recurring campaign {#modify}